EPSCoR/ERCore/modules/publications_bibtex/readme.txt

 1) ERCore content type Publication may not return the correct author order therefore **YOU MUST VERIFY** the order of the authors after you upload this BibTeX file to Research.gov to make sure the author order matches exactly to what is on the actual publication.

 2) BibTex is only generated for the following type of publications: Journal Article, Book and Conference Proceedings

-Note: if your site runs as: http://mytestsite.org/drupal/ then you have to append a "drupal" to the href tag in the code below, change href="/publications_bibtex/download" TO:  href="/drupal/publications_bibtex/download" so you get the correct download link.